Table of Contents

 - Non-stress tests and biophysical profiles.

-- Doppler studies to assess blood flow between the mother and baby.
+- Doppler studies are used to assess blood flow between the mother and baby.

 - Monitoring for preterm labor or cervical changes.